-In February 2013, with Sochi in your sights, you went to Russia to train.
+In February 2013, you went to Russia to ski and check out Sochi before the 2014 Winter Olympics.
 Tell us about the day you got injured.

 I’d been to Sochi three times prior to my injury for fun, and I really enjoyed the Sochi ski area.
 I went back, knowing that it was going to be a lot different because of the Olympics that were to be held the following year.
 The Nimbus Independent crew and I were there to explore.

 When we got up to the Sochi ski area, there was a bit of fresh snow on the ground.
 We figured we’d work through the day, hike around, and explore a bit in the sub-alpine and in the low-alpine terrain.
 I found a little natural pillow to jump off with 40 to 50 feet of air and I did a Rodeo 360 (an off-axis flip).
 I landed it, and then tried to shut it down before I hit a ten- to 15-foot drop-off on the really steep pitch to a cat-track.

 But I didn’t quite shut it down in time, launched off the cat-track, and splatted on the ground.
 I broke my leg and tore my rotator cuff in my shoulder.
 I was in shock.
 I’ve broken a lot of bones over the years but this one was certainly the most painful and made all other breaks pale in comparison.